Configurational entropy, transition rates, and optimal interactions for rapid folding in coarse-grained model proteins: Discussion and conclusions

 The optimal energies for rapid folding depend on the choice of constraints employed in the optimization procedure, and these constraints should reflect conditions that are realizable for molecular systems.
 If the bonds formed are intended to represent weak electrostatic or hydrogen bonding interactions between segments of the chain, the maximum drop in the state's energy should be restricted in magnitude.
 Large increases in the state energies can easily be achieved through steric repulsion or torsional strain.
 It is likely chain stiffness along the peptide backbone effectively limits the density of bonds in the chain to avoid this type of kinetic trap.
 It would be interesting to explore the inclusion of other information in the loss function.
 For example, a target electrostatic map for the folded structure could be included as a penalty in the loss function and monomer-specific partial charges used to determine optimal residue sequences.

+The linear chain model can be generalized to include side chain beads interacting with other beads to allow for the inclusion of steric effects of bulky residues as well as attractive nonlocal bonding.
+Such features are important in determining the overall three-dimensional structure of real proteins.
+The sampling methods and optimization procedure of the Markov state model introduced here can be applied without modification.

-The simplicity of the model opens the door to explore general questions of evolutionary biology that are difficult to address by other means.
-Given a particular three-dimensional structure, what state energies lead to rapid-folding and thermodynamic stability?
-To what extent are the energies of biological molecular configurations additive?
+The folding mechanism and optimization of the state energies in the models of fast-folding proteins analyzed in this work are indicative of the type of issues that can be explored with the discontinuous potential model.
+Its simplicity opens the door to explore general questions that are difficult to address by other means.
+Other avenues to be explored include the following: Given a particular three-dimensional structure, what state energies lead to rapid folding and thermodynamic stability?
+To what extent is the optimization of the native state of a protein for fast refolding dictated by its topology?
+How additive are the energies of biopolymers?
 How do biomolecular systems avoid kinetic traps?
 Why do certain motifs of secondary structure appear and not others, and what role do secondary structures play in the folding pathways?
+Does the optimization of the folding time confirm well-established principles of fast folding proteins, such as the importance of Ramachandran angles, the existence of foldons and the statistical correlation between contact order\cite{Plaxco:1998,Dinner:2001} and folding rate?
+What are the differences in the interaction patterns of fast-folding vs intrinsically disordered proteins?
 Work along these lines is underway.